-Equity losses spread across the Pacific overnight as Chinese indices show red this morning, the China a50 to the tune of -1.24%.
+Equity losses The variance between the quoted buy and sell price of an asset.
+In forex it represents the moneychan... across the Pacific overnight as Chinese indices show red this morning, the China a50 to the tune of -1.24%.
 The Hang Seng is down 0.10% and the Nikkei -0.5%.

-This morning, China released a better-than-expected $58.9 bn trade surplus for August on a 1.5 year record increase in exports and a slip in imports, while Japan’s preliminary leading economic index is up 3 points for July to 86.9.
+This morning, China released a better-than-expected $58.9 bn trade A trade balance that is positive as a result of income (exports on the national level) being greater... for August on a 1.5 year record increase in exports and a slip in imports, while Japan’s preliminary leading economic index is up 3 points for July to 86.9.

 Australia and New Zealand indices are about a fifth per cent above zero after Retail Sales in Australia disappointed with a 3.2% MoM climb in July.